machingwen/a3ilab/Projects/Modulated_Prior_Diffusion/README.md

 - **KMU dataset**: clinical facial image dataset

 All images are resized to a fixed resolution (e.g., 128 × 128) for training and evaluation.
+Below are example images and their corresponding segmentation masks from the datasets.

 <p align="center">
 <table>